HaoLiHL/PyRobustGaSP/README.md

 ## Getting Started

-Just need to decompressed the src.zip.
+Just need to decompressed the robustgp.zip.
 More examples are shown in example/example.py

 ## Example: Build a robust GaSP model
 ```python